And anyone not found written in the Book of Life was cast into the lake of fire."

 Notice that there's no eternal punishment in those words.
 Yes, they speak of eternal condemnation, but not eternal punishment.
 In the original Greek, the above words mean exactly what they say death.
 Period.

-One other thing to consider here is this.
+Another thing to consider here is this: